Markov's inequality: The uniformly randomized Markov's inequality

+Since U is almost surely smaller than one, this bound is strictly stronger than Markov's inequality.
+Remarkably, U cannot be replaced by any constant smaller than one, meaning that deterministic improvements to Markov's inequality cannot exist in general.
+While Markov's inequality holds with equality for distributions supported on $\{0,a\}$, the above randomized variant holds with equality for any distribution that is bounded on $[0,a]$.

 Proofs

 We separate the case in which the measure space is a probability space from the more general case because the probability case is more accessible for the general reader.